 You can run a keyword through the Keyword Overview Tool to see the Semrush Keyword Difficulty Score.

 This score is a percentage from 0 to 100, and the higher the percentage, the more difficult Semrush predicts it would be to rank for.
-This is calculated by considering the authority of the domains that are ranking on the SERPs and then estimates how hard it would be for a new website to outrank its current URLs.
+This is calculated by considering the authority and backlink profiles of the domains that are ranking in the top 10 SERPs, as well as information about the keyword itself, including the type of keyword, search intent, search volume, and SERP features.
+The metric uses this data to estimate how hard it would be for a new website to outrank its current URLs.

 Putting In Place Priorities